 National Certificates are designed to prepare people for employment, career development or progression to more advanced study at HNC/HND level.
 They also aim to develop a range of transferable knowledge including Core Skills.

 These certificates are aimed at 16-18 year olds or adults in full-time education and are at SCQF Levels 2-6.
 Each one has specific aims relating to a subject or occupational area.

 For example, the flexible Art and Design based programme gives learners the opportunity to develop creative expression by learning an applied range of complementary skills and processes.
 And, the NC in Acting and Theatre Performance provides learners with the opportunity to progress in a number of ways thanks to a wide range of optional Units to complement the existing core ones.

 There are also NCs in subjects as diverse as Sound Production, Technical Theatre and Child, Health and Social Care.

 National Progression Awards (NPAs) are also designed to help people reach their goals.
-NPAs are available in a variety of sectors.
-Including things like Construction and Childcare, to new areas such as Digital Literacy and Social Software.
-They’re aimed at assessing a defined set of skills and knowledge in specialist vocational areas.
+NPAs are available in a variety of sectors, from things like Construction and Childcare to new areas such as Digital Literacy and Social Software.
+They're aimed at assessing a defined set of skills and knowledge in specialist vocational areas.
 They also link to National Occupational Standards, which are the basis of SVQs.